dockwa/openpixel/README.md

 The openpixel core (found at `src/openpixel.min.js`) is the JavaScript code that that the snippet loads asynchronously onto the clients website.
 The core is what does all of the heavy lifting.
 The core handles settings cookies, collecting utms, and of course sending beacons and tracking pixels of data when events are called.

 ###Events
-There are 2 main events, the `pageload` event which is sent as the main event when a page is loaded, you could consider it to be a "hit".
+There are 2 automatic events, the `pageload` event which is sent as the main event when a page is loaded, you could consider it to be a "hit".
 The other event is `pageclose` and this is sent when the pages is closed or navigated away from.
-For example, to calculate how long a user viewed a page, you could calculate the difference between the timestamps on page load and page close and those timestamps will be accurate because they are triggered on the client side when the events actually happened.
+For example, to calculate how long a user viewed a page, you could calculate the difference between the timestamps on pageload and pageclose and those timestamps will be accurate because they are triggered on the client side when the events actually happened.

 Openpixel is flexible with events though, you can make calls to any events with any data you want to be sent with the beacon.
-Whenever an event is called, it sends a bacon just like the other beacons that have a timestamp and everything else.
+Whenever an event is called, it sends a beacon just like the other beacons that have a timestamp and everything else.
 Here is an example of a custom event being called.
 Note: In this case we are using the `opix` function name but this will be custom based on your build of openpixel.

 ```
 opix("event","reservation requested")